The most common questions about Analytical Grammar products right here in one place.

 A: You can easily break the course up into three sections.
 Units 1 through 10 would be the first section.
 You could wait a while and then do Units 11 through 17.
 After another break you should cover the rest of the 17 units together.
 We’ve divided these into three seasons.

 You can wait a week, a month, or even a year between the sections!
-Should you decide to wait more than a month, however, I would suggest that you purchase my little volume entitled Reinforcement and Review for just $19.95.
+Should you decide to wait more than a month, however, I would suggest that you purchase my little volume entitled Reinforcement and Review.
 It contains reinforcement exercises to be done after Unit 10 and after Unit 17.
 It also contains some review exercises to be given to the student between the first and second break.
 Please refer to our “Timeline” to see how this works.

 The reinforcement exercises consist of readings from and sentences about some selections from literature, of primary interest to children and adolescents.
 They are designed to reinforce the skills learned in the preceding units of Analytical Grammar.